andrewalumkal/SQLBlobShipping/README.md

 #### Apply all available transaction logs to all targets

 `Restore-RemainingLogBackups` will apply available transaction logs to all targets.
-Running the script below on a schedule will constantly apply any new logs found to all targets
+Running the script below on a schedule will constantly replay any new logs found to all targets

 ```powershell
 foreach ($Config in $RestoreConfig) {